garrandall/popular-music-data/tracks/it-won-t-stop-sevyn-streeter-chris-brown.md

 And it'll keep going on, going on, going on

-And it won't stop, boom, boom, ooh (no, I'm so in love with you, girl) And it won't stop, boom, boom, ooh, yeah (boom, oh) With every single part of me, my love for you is constantly Forever and ever on repeat, on repeat (oh)
+And it won't stop, boom, boom, oh (no, I'm so in love with you, girl) And it won't stop, boom, boom, oh, yeah (boom, oh) With every single part of me, my love for you is constantly Forever and ever on repeat, on repeat (oh)
-And it won't stop, boom, boom, ooh, boom
+And it won't stop, boom, boom, oh, boom
 And it won't stop